WTSP: 2017 overhaul

 In 2017, WTSP debuted a new logo, several new on-air personalities, and a new morning news format.
 Known as 10News Brightside, the revamped morning program shifted from a more typical presentation toward a discussion of trending stories on social media.
 Two new anchors to the market hosted Brightside: Jackie Fernandez and Rob Finnerty.
 The 11 p.m. news was renamed Nightside.

 WTSP has continued to rate third or fourth in local news.
-In 2020, it was dead-last of four stations in total households and viewers aged 25–54 at 11 p.m.
+In 2020, it was fourth of four stations in total households and viewers aged 25–54 at 11 p.m.
 Four years later, it was third in total households but last in viewers aged 25–54.
 As of June 2025, WTSP aired 30 1/2 hours a week of local newscasts.

 WTSP's studio location, on Tampa Bay, is in an evacuation zone for hurricanes.
 During Hurricane Elena in 1985, the station was off the air for seven and a half hours to comply with evacuation orders.
 In 2004, WTSP was off the air twice at the height of Hurricane Charley due to evacuation orders and at one point broadcast from a public-access television studio.